VINEETHREDDYSHERI/PlacesNearBy/README.md

 # PlacesNearBy

-After cloning the repo into local using the below commands to run:
+After cloning the repo, use the below commands to run:
 ## Backend:
 cd backend